BIPL-UoL/An-Automated-Cell-Line-Authentication-Method-for-AstraZeneca-Global-Cell-Bank/README.md

 ## Dataset

 Part of example images are put in the './data'.
-The whole dataset will be published after getting license.

 <img src="./figures/Fig. 4.jpeg" alt="centered image" width="893" height="860">